hfcRed/Agent-8s/README.md

 - **Send Messages**: Required to reply to commands with a message
 - **Send Messages in Threads**: Required to send messages in threads
 - **Create Private Threads**: Required to create new private threads
-- **Manage Messages**: Required to delete messages that arent commands
 - **Manage Threads**: Required to add/remove users from a thread, pin messages in threads, and close and archive threads

 ## Running locally